 And there you have it!

-In this article, you’ve learned how to run an effective blog giveaway, along with the mistakes you should aim to avoid.
+In this article, you’ve learned how to run a blog giveaway and the mistakes you should aim to avoid.

-If you liked this article, why not take a look at our guide on how to drive traffic to your website here.
+If you liked this article, why not look at our guide on how to drive traffic to your website here.

 And if you want to learn about other contest types, take a look at these tutorials: